stastnypremysl/rfstools/README.md

     pip install rfstools

+## Upgrade
+If you installed this utility using the manual above, you should be able to easily upgrade rfstools and rfslib to the current version using

+    pip install -U rfstools rfslib

 ## Configuration
 Args that start with '--' (eg. -U) can also be set in a config file